gwdistsys18/dist-sys-practice/README.md

 four features of hadoop: economical, reliable, scalable and flexible.

 -QwikLab: Analyze Big Data with Hadoop(https://awseducate.qwiklabs.com/focuses/19?parent=catalog)
+Amazon EMR is a managed service that makes it fast, easy, and cost-effective
+to run Apache Hadoop and Spark to process vast amounts of data.
+Amazon EMR also supports powerful and proven Hadoop tools
-know how to use and create an Amazon S3 bucket
+such as Presto, Hive, Pig, HBase, and more. know how to use and create an Amazon S3 bucket
 know how to launch an Amazon EMR cluster